devrkb21/advanced-checkout-tracker/readme.txt

 Yes, a Pro version with advanced features and dedicated support is available on our website.
 This free version provides robust functionality without requiring an external license.

 == Changelog ==

+= 1.0.3 =
+* Fix: Blocked order log now deletes entries instantly without requiring a page refresh.
+* Fix: Checkout page block notices are now styled correctly and appear immediately without needing a page refresh.
+* Fix: Resolved an issue where an icon box (`\e016`) would appear in the block notice due to theme font conflicts.
+* Feature: Customer names are now saved and displayed in the Blocked Orders Log and the details view.
+* Feature: Added a stylish "Powered by" footer to the Courier Success History section.
+* Enhancement: Implemented a robust phone number normalization function to handle various input formats (e.g., `+880`, `01885-660190`, `01885 660190`) and standardize them.
+* Enhancement: Inaccurate incomplete checkout counts are now corrected by syncing with the HQ upon order completion.

 = 1.0.2 =
 * Fix: Updated success ratio blocker logic to correctly handle a grace period of 0.